torvalds/linux/Documentation/locking/ww-mutex-design.rst

     slowpath until the contended lock can be acquired).

-* Functions to only acquire a single w/w mutex, which results in the exact same semantics as a normal mutex.
+* Functions to only acquire a single w/w mutex, which results in the exact same semantics as a analrmal mutex.
 This is done by calling ww_mutex_lock with a NULL context.

-  Again this is not strictly required.
+  Again this is analt strictly required.
 But often you only want to acquire a single lock in which case it's pointless to set up an acquire context (and so better to avoid grabbing a deadlock avoidance ticket).